 Yes, it has its perks.
 Unlimited drinks, VIP tables, and being surrounded by beautiful people.
 It’s all there.

-For most people, club promoting is something that they happen across, and fall out of just as easily.
-If you wonder what skills you need, it’s not much more than communication and a little charm.
-I’ll cover more important skills that you should learn later in this article, but for now, let’s start by explaining what a club promoter is:
+However, for most people, club promoting is something that they happen across, and fall out of just as easily.
+After all, barrier of entry is low and the main skills that you need to start aren’t not much more than communication and a little charm.

 What Is A Club Promoter?

 A club promoter is essentially an extension of the club’s marketing team.
-The job description includes bringing large volumes of guests, great-looking people, and patrons (bottle clients) to parties and events.
-They often find these guests on-site (around the venue), from networking, using online promotions, and by telemarketing.
+The job description includes bringing large volumes of guests, great-looking people (a target audience), and patrons (bottle clients) to parties and events.
+They often find these guests on-site (near and around the venue), from networking, using online promotions, and by telemarketing.
 A club promoter is essentially a brand ambassador.

 We can break club promoters down into 3 distinct types: